wazo-platform/wazo-platform.org/content/uc-doc/administration/fax/index.md

 The `convert_to_pdf` option is optional and defaults to 1.
 If it is set to 0, the TIFF file will not be converted to PDF before being printed.

-#:warning: You need a CUPS server set up somewhere on your network.
+**Warning**: You need a CUPS server set up somewhere on your network.

 #### Using the mail backend